amnatariq290/Network-Intrusion-Detection-System-using-Scapy-main./README.md

 # Network Intrusion Detection System Using Scapy

-A Python-based Network Intrusion Detection System (NIDS) that monitors real-time network traffic for suspicious patterns and anomalies using the Scapy library.
-This tool is customizable with user-defined rules for detecting specific network activities.
+A Network Intrusion Detection System (NIDS) is used to monitor network traffic and identify potential security threats such as attacks, unauthorized access, or suspicious behavior.
+With the increasing use of the internet, network security has become very important.
+This project focuses on building a basic NIDS that can analyze packets and generate alerts using Python.

+The main objectives of this project are:
+• To capture live network packets
+• To analyze TCP and UDP traffic
+• To detect suspicious packets using rules
+• To generate alerts for possible intrusions
+• To provide a user-friendly GUI for monitoring

 ## Installation